dimitarilievv/Nerfzilla-robot/README.md

 Nerfzilla is an autonomous face-tracking robot built using a Raspberry Pi and OpenCV.
 Its goal is to detect a human face, track its position, and fire a foam dart using servos and spinning DC motors.
 It's designed for fun and educational purposes.

 ---
+### Author
+This project was developed by Dimitar Ilievand Damjan Karadakoski as part of an educational initiative.
+---

 ## 🎯 Features